-Only recently have we became civilized and traded a wilderness-based experience of life for one in high-density, fast-paced communities.
+Only recently have we become civilized and traded a wilderness-based experience of life for one in high-density, fast-paced communities.

 Could it be that the wilderness-based silence, peace and calm that we all evolved from triggers the same positive gene expressions that we find from a meditation practice?
 Could meditation be a bio-hack that somehow simulates the same genetic repair response we gleaned from living as one with nature for millions of years?